 - expressive arts and design

 The Early Years Foundation Stage states that children’s play reflects their wide ranging and varied interests and preoccupations.
 Play is essential for children’s development, building their confidence as they learn to explore, relate to others, set their own goals and solve problems.
 Children learn by leading their own play, and by taking part in play which is guided by adults.
 In their play children learn at their highest level.
 Play with peers is important for children’s development.
 Children learn best through physical and mental challenges.
 Active learning involves other people, objects, ideas and events that engage and involve children for sustained periods.

 In the Foundation Stage room there is a backdrop to learning which is changed each half term which incorporates children’s interests and surrounding environments i.e. seasons.
 The backdrop to learning includes a variety of planned activities – for indoors, outdoors, adult initiated and child initiated, to support all areas of learning and development.

 Parents are children’s first and most enduring educators.
 When parents/carers and practitioners work together in early years settings, the results have a positive impact on children’s development and learning.
 Therefore we strive to work with parents and carers, this is achieved through the close relationships established via the key person approach.
-Parents/carers are encouraged to write down any of their child’s achievements or interests they have shown at home.
-This promotes shared record keeping and the observations are included in their child’s learning and development folder.
-Parents/carers have access to their child’s learning and development folders and key persons offer formal meetings each term to discuss children’s achievements.
-We encourage parents/carers to play an active part in the setting, whether joining the committee or contributing their skills, knowledge and interests to the activities of the setting.
+Key persons offer formal meetings each term to discuss children’s achievements.
+We encourage parents/carers to play an active part in the setting, contributing their skills, knowledge and interests to the activities of the setting.
 Additionally we operate an open door policy where parents/carers are welcome to come and discuss any valuable ideas or concerns at any time.